From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Approach

 \subsubsection{Hybrid GUI–API Execution.}

 Although GUI actions such as mouse clicks and keystrokes resemble human behavior, they remain error-prone and may reduce execution success rates \cite{zhang2025api}.
-To mitigate this, ExeAgent employs a hybrid execution model that combines GUI actions with dedicated Excel APIs (see~\autoref{tab:excel_functions}).
+To mitigate this, ExeAgent employs a hybrid execution model that combines GUI actions with dedicated Excel APIs (e.g., table2markdown, which converts tables from Excel sheets into Markdown format).
 API calls leverage well-defined programmatic endpoints to perform operations precisely and efficiently, substantially reducing execution errors.
 In this design, GUI actions handle generic interactions not covered by APIs, while complex or fragile operations are offloaded to the API layer.
+For API-completed steps, we additionally collect information such as the corresponding operation regions, enabling the system to reconstruct the equivalent GUI actions during tutorial generation to facilitate user understanding.
 This hybrid approach ensures both generality and robustness in task execution.